RIKEN-RCCS/lens3/v1/doc/design.md

 ## Components of Lens3

-* Mux (Multiplexer)
+* Lens3-Mux (Multiplexer)
-* Manager: A Manager runs under a Mux and starts a MinIO instance and manages its life-time.
+* Manager: A Manager runs under a Lens3-Mux and starts a MinIO instance and manages its lifetime.
-* Api (Web-API)
+* Lens3-Api (Web-API)
 * MinIO (S3 server)
 * Redis